ixudir/Water-Reminder/README.md

 # Water-Reminder

-###  Water-Reminderr, a great application that take care of your health.If you're too busy to remember having to drink enough and regularly, don't worry, there's "Water-Reminder" to help you solve that problem.Drink water reminder is an application with main function is to help us keep water tracker we need to replenish and water drinking reminder in time.
-Users only need to  select a gender and enter a weight number, it will help you calculate how much water should you drink per day.
-You can also tracker water history, reach your daily goal to open the respective achievements,
+### It helps you to drink regulalry durning the day by pushing a reminder notification

 # Tools
 - Android Studio

 # Functionalities
 - Easy to use, beautiful interface.
-- Based on gender, weight will let you know how much water should drink a day.
+- Based on gender, weight will let you know how much water should you drink a day.
 - Human body graphics to drinking water tracker
 - Diverse menu of nearly 20 different drinks.
-- Can choose the amount of water each time.
+- Possible to choose the amount of water each time.
-- Smart reminder: time mode go to bed so you don't get drink water reminder.
+- Smart reminder: time mode go to bed so you don't get water drink reminder.

 <div>
  <img src="https://user-images.githubusercontent.com/89068106/145699681-a94d1578-6466-42ff-814b-ff0ac858b787.jpeg" width=270 height=480>